 Barracuda fishing can be had all around the world at different times of the year.
-Barracuda fishing in the Florida Keys is hot almost year round.
+Barracuda fishing in the Florida Keys is hot almost year-round.

-In the Pacific Ocean Barracuda can be had off of California, especially around Catalina Island, and also around Hawaii and down the coast of Mexico.
+In the Pacific, Ocean Barracuda can be had off of California, especially around Catalina Island, and also around Hawaii and down the coast of Mexico.
 In the Gulf of Mexico, there are hundreds if not thousands of Barracuda fishing locations popular with local and traveling anglers.

-Anglers around Asia and the Mediterranean Sea can also enjoy barracuda fishing success almost year round.
+Anglers around Asia and the Mediterranean Sea can also enjoy barracuda fishing success almost year-round.

 Barracuda Fishing Techniques

-Typically the lighter the line the more bites you will get from barracuda, but it will also result in less fish landed.
+Typically the lighter the line the more bites you will get from barracuda, but it will also result in fewer fish landed.
 Knowing the balance is key.
 The most commonly employed method for Barracuda fishing is the surgical tube lure.

 There is no question that the surgical tube lure is the bane of barracuda.
 Although it functions as an illusion in the water, it triggers a ‘Cuda to strike faster than anything else.
 The tubing imitates a needlefish and appears to be snaking its way through the water, though it is in fact spinning.